project-bluebird/dodo/Specification.md

 **Return value:** `TRUE` if successful.
 Otherwise an exception is thrown.

-**Description:** Reset simulation.
-If used with the BlueSky simulator, the scenario needs to be reloaded after a reset.
-Otherwise resets to the start of the currently running scenario.
+**Description:** Reset the simulation.
+If used with the BlueSky simulator, this leads to a clean reset (as if launched from fresh) which means a scenario needs to be reloaded.

 ## Pause the simulation